JayBizzle/Laravel-Migrations-Organiser/README.md

 No problem, just run `artisan migrate:organise` and your migrations will be moved into the relevant `yyyy/mm` folders.

 ##### I want my migrations back to how they were
-Again, No problem.
+Again, no problem.
 Running `artisan migrate:disorganise` will move all migrations from the `yyyy/mm` folder structure into the base migrations folder.
 Add the `--force` option to delete left over folders without confirmation.

 [![Analytics](https://ga-beacon.appspot.com/UA-72430465-1/Laravel-Migrations-Organiser/readme?pixel)](https://github.com/JayBizzle/Laravel-Migrations-Organiser)